blittle/lwc2react/README.md

 1. Scoped CSS
 1. @api properties
 1. slots (named and anonymous)
-1. click events
 1. lifecycle methods
+1. Form and input events

 What is not working:

-1. Not all form/input events
 1. Custom events
 1. Wire adapters